-In fact, wells were so important, there was sometimes conflict and contention over them.
+In fact, wells were so important, there was sometimes Conflict and contention over them.
 See Genesis 21: 25-31 and Genesis 26:15-22.
 If you wanted to defeat your enemy, you blocked or poisoned his well.
-The enemy tries to do that to us by cutting us off from God and the things that sustain us.
+Abraham had to barter with Abimelech to get his well back and to this day the site at Beersheba is a tourist attraction.
+Similarly, the enemy tries to hinder us by distracting us off from God and the things that sustain us.

 Our Personal Wells

-Our personal wells, in other words, the resources we draw from, can be both physical and spiritual.
-The spiritual wells that replenish and fulfil us can be Church life, God’s word, prayer, family, friends or even our work depending on what it is.
+Our personal wells, in other words, the resources we draw our energy from, can be both physical and spiritual.
+The spiritual wells that replenish and fulfill us may be Church life, God’s word, prayer, family, friends or even our work depending on what it is.
 Physical wells are namely the food we eat, relaxation time and a healthy lifestyle.
-Of course there are also the bad wells, which are areas of our lives that have become tainted or poisoned.
-It is important that we are mindful of where and what we are drawing from.
-The Wateringwell blog has 6 basic categories.
-They are Spiritual, Health, Finance, relationships, Leisure and Self.
-I will explain more of that in the future.

 How is your well?

 Jesus is the ultimate well, from which we draw our strength.
 “Whoever drinks the water I give him will never thirst.
-Indeed, the water I give him will become in him a spring of water welling up to eternal life.” ~John 4:14.
-What a blessed promise.
-No matter how dry, He will always provide refreshment, nourishment and whatever else we need.
+Indeed, the water I give him will become in him a spring of water welling up to eternal life.”
+John 4:14.
+You may rest in that blessed promise.
+No matter how dry we are, He will always provide refreshment and the nourishment we need.

 In the Bible, the wells had names.
 What are the names of the wells in your life?
 In other words, what influences you on a daily basis?
-For example, write down a person, group of people or activity.
-List everything that comes to mind.
-Ask God to help you.
-Write good or bad next to each answer.
+For example, write down a person, group of people or activity that is part of your everyday life.
+Ask for God’s help and list everything that comes to mind.
+Write good or bad in a column next to each answer.
+For clarity, you may want to use a different colored pen.
 Do you have more positive, healthy influences in your life?
 Or are they more negative and draining?